stephenfjohnson/coffee-offering/src/pages/about/about.md

 path: /about
 title: About Coffee Offering
 ---
-## Site Purpose

-Coffee Offering is currently building an inventory of unique coffees in order to promote new origins, facilitate market access for suppliers and overall simplify the search process for coffee buyers.
+Currently building an inventory of unique coffees in order to promote new origins, facilitate market access for suppliers and overall simplify the search process for coffee buyers.

 This site is under construction, but we published this beta list of SPOT coffees for the 2018 Specialty Coffee Expo.